 Interestingly, Bissell and Mailloux found that there was a significant increase in the use of crafting in physical therapy settings that employed people who were specifically trained as Certified Occupational Therapy Assistants.
 Although most therapists were reporting that they used crafts in therapy less than twenty percent of the time, those places that did have certified OT assistants working with them were using crafts as therapy more than eighty percent of the time.
 This suggests that there was clear acceptance of the value of crafting within the specific niche of occupational therapy even if it wasn’t so widely accepted in the larger physical therapy community.

 Bissell and Mailloux published their findings in 1981.
 It seems that since that time there has been a revival in the celebration of crafting as a therapeutic technique.
-There has certainly been a revival of the handmade / DIY movement in general and there is wide celebration of crafting in many other settings so it seems like there would be a cultural shift towards more of that in OT settings as well.
-To date there don't seem to be any specific recent studies updating the work that Bissell and Mailloux did, though, so it is purely anecdotal to think that crafting is in a time of revival in therapeutic settings.
-That said, there are at least some occupational therapeutic settings (including both mainstream settings and alternative / holistic settings) that utilize crafting for physical and mental skill development.
+There has certainly been a revival of the handmade/DIY movement in general and there is a wide celebration of crafting in many other settings so it seems like there would be a cultural shift towards more of that in OT settings as well.
+To date, there don't seem to be any specific recent studies updating the work that Bissell and Mailloux did, though, so it is purely anecdotal to think that crafting is in a time of revival in therapeutic settings.
+That said, there are at least some occupational therapeutic settings (including both mainstream settings and alternative/holistic settings) that utilize crafting for physical and mental skill development.

 Note: This is an excerpt from the book Crochet Saved My Life, which is about the physical and mental health benefits of crochet and crafting.